Woman died of rare allergic reaction to drug for stomach disorders

 “I brought her out into the hallway.
 Her lips had gone white.
 The colour had left them and they were starting to swell and she could not get her breath.”

-After CPR was performed, Mrs Niland was rushed by ambulance to Mayo University Hospital in Castlebar, where she died later.
+After CPR was performed, Ms Niland was rushed by ambulance to Mayo University Hospital in Castlebar, where she died later.

 Dr Nemeth said that any allergic reaction to Colofac or other tablets was extremely unusual and that the medication was readily available on prescription.

-Had Mrs Niland had been in hospital when the tablet was taken, she would have had a good chance of survival, he added.
+Had Ms Niland been in hospital when the tablet was taken, she would have had a good chance of survival, he added.

 The pathologist added that in his opinion death was due to “unnatural causes” and he agreed with Mr O’Connor that the manufacturer of the drug should be asked to investigate the side effects of the medication further.